Versions and retention periods

 1st case study - original file is not deleted

 Day 1: Version 1 created Day 5: Version 2 created, version 1 becomes inactive and will expire in 45 days ( day 50 ).
 Day 10: Version 3 created, version 2 becomes inactive and will expire in 45 days ( day 55 ).
-Day 11: Version 4 created, version 3 becomes inactive and will expire in expire in 45 days ( day 56 ).
-Attention: now version 1 expires, because VEREXIST says, that only 3 versions are kept, although version 1 "normally" would have expired on day 50 would have expired!
-Day 55: Version 2 expires by RETEXTRA as mentioned.
-Day 56: Version 3 expires by RETEXTRA as mentioned.
+Day 11: Version 4 created, version 3 becomes inactive and will expire in 45 days ( day 56 ).
+Attention: now version 1 expires, because VEREXIST says that only 3 versions are kept, although version 1 would "normally" only expire on day 50 would have expired!
+Day 55: Version 2 expires via RETEXTRA as mentioned.
+Day 56: Version 3 expires via RETEXTRA as mentioned.
 Version 4 never expires!

 -->